singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

    - Subdomain: Enter a unique name for subdomain.

-   - Broken URL: This will get created when you will add Subdomain name.
+   - Broker URL: This will get created when you will add Subdomain name.

    - Click on **NEXT**.